zzcczc/COMP0035-tutorials-2025/docs/5_classes_orm/5-01-class.md

-# Activity 1 Introduction to Python classes
+# 1. Introduction to Python classes

 A Python class is way of bundling data (attributes) and behaviour (methods) together.
 They are often described as being a "blueprint" for creating objects.
 Objects specific instances of things with data values for the attributes.